 The TV Skills Fund invests in a range of skills support and training for individuals to begin, grow or advance their careers in unscripted television.
 Training and support programmes are both delivered in-house by ScreenSkills and externally by industry-recognised training providers using ScreenSkills funding.

 Series producer programme

 The prestigious year-long programme is for new or aspiring series producers who are experienced producers with a minimum of three years’ experience at producer/director level.
 It offers participants training, masterclasses, mentoring, career advice, networking and access and reduced fees to key industry events and festivals.
-Read more about the scheme and apply here by 7 January 2019.
+Applications for this years programme closed in January 2019.

 A week-long series of free workshops, masterclasses and networking events for the screen industries running in key creative hubs across the UK.
 Delivered by the BBC Academy with a wide-range of key local stakeholder each event is tailored to the profile of each city.
 To find out more visit the BBC Digital Cities website.

 This UK-wide programme trained 60 new production coordinators for the TV industry.
 The two-week training programme giving an overview of the industry and offering training in key disciplines such as budgeting and negotiating ran in London, Manchester, Cardiff and Glasgow and was delivered by the BBC Academy in partnership with the Indie Training Fund, TRC, and ITV Studios.
 Delegates also receive industry mentoring for a year.
 This programme will open for applications in August/September 2019.